THE 2017 JUDGES

 Graham Norris is Senior Director of Communications of AmCham China.
 He joined AmCham China in 2013 and is responsible for all internal and external communications for the chamber, including the website, email newsletters and Business Now magazine.
 Before joining AmCham China, Graham worked in public relations for both Ogilvy and Ruder Finn in Beijing, serving clients such as Microsoft, Caterpillar and adidas, and providing media and communications training.
 Graham also has nearly a decade of journalistic experience, having worked as a desk chief for Dow Jones Newswires in Singapore and Tokyo, and as a newspaper editor and freelancer writer in Taiwan.
 Originally from the U.K., Graham has a B.A. in Economics, Politics and American Studies from Leeds University, and an M.B.A. from Heriot-Watt University.
 He speaks Mandarin and holds leadership positions in both Toastmasters and the Foreign Correspondents’ Club of China.

-Lee Nugent is Text 100’s regional managing director for strategy and consulting in APAC.
-He is responsible for helping to build the agency’s capabilities and profile as a provider of cutting-edge integrated communications consultancy to clients across the region.
-Prior to joining Text100, Lee was CEO of the integrated comms and PR firm, Nelson Bostock Group in London.
-In a career spanning almost twenty years, Lee has provided senior consultancy to an enviable list of top-tier clients, including the BBC, Facebook, Canon, Salesforce, Disney, Mercedes Benz, HTC, Ericsson, Amazon, T-Mobile, Orange and EE.
+Lee Nugent is Text100’s Regional Director in APAC, and leads more than 300 consultants across ten wholly-owned offices in the region.
+He is responsible for helping to build the agency’s capabilities and profile as a provider of cutting-edge integrated communications consultancy to clients across APAC.
+Prior to joining Text100 in 2016, Lee was CEO of integrated comms and PR firm, Nelson Bostock Group in London.
+In a career spanning more than twenty years, he has provided senior consultancy to an enviable list of top-tier clients, including the BBC, Facebook, Canon, Salesforce, Disney, Mercedes-Benz, HTC, Ericsson, Amazon, T-Mobile, Orange and EE.
+Lee graduated with a BSc. in Electrical and Electronic Engineering from the University of Bath, where he was student President and is married with two year old twin girls.
+He is a member of the UK’s Chartered Institute of Public Relations (CIPR) and is also a Fellow of the Royal Society of Arts, Manufactures and Commerce (FRSA).

 Jeff Paine is Managing Director of PS Engage and is a Singapore-based professional with more than 20 years’ experience at leading multinational corporations including Visa, Microsoft, Reuters and the Royal Bank of Canada.
 At Visa Jeff was Senior Director and Head of Government Relations for Southeast Asia.
 In this capacity, he was responsible for managing constructive engagement activities to develop and maintain relationships with public sector officials in Southeast Asia.
 He was also responsible for the oversight and monitoring various policy and regulatory issues impacting Visa’s business across the region.
 Prior to working with Visa, Jeff worked at Microsoft as Director of Public Sector Partner Business where he was responsible for driving revenue via the Microsoft partner ecosystem that supported governments across Asia Pacific.